Project-Pandora-Game/pandora-documentation/asset_creation/pages/Glossary.md

 It has a simple purpose: It allows the user to select one of the presented "variants".

 Exactly one variant of each typed module is active at a time.
-While a variant is active, any properties defined on it (attributes, effects, pose limits) are applied on the asset, same as if you would write them on the asset directly.
+While a variant is active, any properties defined on it (attributes, effects, pose limits) are applied on the asset, same as if you would define them for the asset directly.
-On the other hand non-selected variants have no effect on the item\*.
+On the other hand, non-selected variants have no effect on the item\*.

-[*] Note: Non-selected variant attributes contribute to item filters and affect item permissions, if user limits items based on attributes.
+[*] Note: Non-selected variant attributes contribute to item filters and affect item permissions, if a user limits items based on attributes.

 ### "Storage" module

-Storage module allows storing different items inside this one.
+A storage module allows storing different items inside it.
 The stored items do not have any effect\* on either the item storing them, or on the character.

 Storage modules have two main settings:
-- Item count limit limits how many items can be stored inside.
+- `maxCount` sets the maximum number of items that can be stored inside.
-- Item size limits sets the maximum "item size" that fits inside.
+- `maxAcceptedSize` sets the maximum "item size" that fits inside.
 Note, that this must be strictly _lower_ than the size of the item that has this module.
 This is also done to prevent infinite nesting of items (no matryoshka dolls, thank you).

 [*] Note: Items stored inside storage modules are still considered by permissions.
 Some interactions with an item (e.g. moving it or deleting it) require being allowed to also do the same with all items stored inside.